kubevirt/community/design-proposals/mass_machine_type_transition.md

 option to allow the job to automatically restart every running VM that is being updated and apply the changes immediately.

+If the Job fails or is killed, it will be restarted with `restartPolicy=OnFailure` in the Job spec.
+The `restart-vm-required` label may then remain on a VM that has already been shut down, so the Job will first check VMs with the label and confirm if the machine types have been updated.
+If they have, then the label will be removed, but if not, the label will remain and the VM will continue to be tracked until it is restarted and its machine type is updated.

-The options to specify by namespace, label-selector, or restart the VMs immediately are configurable with the `--namespace`, `--label-selector`, and `--restart-now` respectively.
+The user may use the `--which-matches-glob` flag to specify the regex of the machine types the user wishes to update.
+The user may also specify by namespace or label-selector, or restart the VMs immediately are using the `--namespace`, `--label-selector`, and `--restart-now` respectively.
 In follow-ups to the initial implementation, other methods of specifying which VMs to convert the machine types of will be added, such as specifying a single VM by name, or configuring a limit on the number of VMs that can be restarted at once when restarting the running VMs immediately.

-Given a VM with the following spec:
+Using the CentOS Stream example from the overview, given a VM with the following spec:
 ```yaml
 ---
 apiVersion: kubevirt.io/v1